UB’s Patterson named MAC Offensive Player of the Year, Leipold wins MAC Coach of the Year

 BUFFALO, N.Y.
 (WIVB)–UB Bulls running back Jaret Patterson can add MAC Offensive Player of the Year to his accolades.
 He becomes the second UB player to win the award, the first being quarterback Tyree Jackson in 2018.

-The Mid-American Conference announced Patterson is also the first player in program history to win the Vern Smith Leadership Award.
+The Mid-American Conference announced Patterson is also the first player in program history to win the Vern Smith Leadership Award, awarded to the MVP of the conference.

 Through five games this season, Patterson leads the nation in rushing, averaging 203 yards per game, and is third in the country in rushing touchdowns with 18.